Ficool

 His arrogance made my spine stiffen.
 "I didn't exactly have a choice."

-He stopped, turned back to face me, and crossed his arms.
+He stopped and turned back to face me, crossing his arms.
 "You had enough sense to say no, didn't you?"
-His tone wasn't mocking—more like a challenge.
+His tone wasn't mocking; it was more like a challenge.
 "Use that same sense now and don't stay here.
 It's not safe.
-You want them to come back?"
+Do you want them to come back?"

 I bit my lip.
-He had a point, but I hated the way he said it.
-Like he was always right.
-Like I was a problem that landed in his territory.
+He had a point, but I hated the way he said it—like he was always right and I was just a problem that had landed in his territory.

 "I don't even know your name."

-"Good," he muttered, already walking.
+"Good," he muttered, already walking away.
 "Let's keep it that way."

 My mouth fell open.
 "Excuse me?"